Harold D. Ritter Park

 301 Lochmere Drive West

-A favorite for families, Harold D. Ritter Park boasts multiple slides, a sky wheel climber, a climbing wall, a sand area that includes a small play house, and sand diggers.
-Other highlights include two spring rider toys and a scrambler whirl, in addition to sports fields and courts and a picnic shelter.
+A favorite for families, Harold D. Ritter Park features multiple slides, a sky wheel climber, a climbing wall, a sand area with a small playhouse, and sand diggers.
+Other highlights include two spring rider toys and a scrambler whirl, as well as sports fields and courts, and a picnic shelter.

 Both younger and older kids enjoy the complex play area, and visitors can appreciate the hiking trails of Hemlock Bluffs Nature Preserve and greenway trails located within easy walking distance.

-Please see the table below for current status of park facilities.
+Please see the table below for the current status of park facilities.

 Basketball Court Open - First Come, First Served.